NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-04-adaptive-mfa.md

 ### Remote Employees Example
 For example, consider a remote employee who is working from home and another one that is working from the office.
-The network of the employee working from home is not as secure as the office's and thus you might want to require 2 authentication factors for employees working remotely such as SMS and password before they can use the componany system.
+The network of the employee working from home is not as secure as the office's and thus you might want to require two authentication factors for employees working remotely such as SMS and password before they can use the company system.
 The employee that is working at the office is only required to provide one authentication factor such as their password.
 This policy of authentication which is based on geo-location (physical location) is an example of adaptive authentication.

+### Business Hours Example
+One can set up adaptive MFA rules for the weekends or off-business hours.
+For example, Alice is trying to log into the system of the company she works  for around midnight.
+Because that hour is an unusual work hour for employees, an adaptive authentication rule requires her to provide two authentication factors.

 ### Adaptive Multi-Factor Authentication (MFA) Rules
-In addition to geo-location (physical location), there are many other factors that businesses consider:
+In addition to geo-location (physical location) and business hours, there are many other factors that businesses consider:
-- Time of day
 - Day of week
 - Trusted device
 - User role or group